ClassicDIY/ClassicMQTT/code/ESP32/FlashTool/README.md

  - Send configuration to flashed device via serial: one-click configure of Wifi.

-## Installation and how to run
+## How to run

-Todo
+Download and extract ZIP package from https://github.com/graham22/ClassicMQTT cd to setup folder run flasher.exe

 ## Screenshots